GLOBAL MARKETS-World stock index rises after euro zone data; gold climbs

 By Caroline Valetkevitch

-NEW YORK, Feb 14 World stocks climbed for an eighth straight session on Friday on signs of a gradual improvement in euro zone growth, and the euro rose to its highest level in almost three weeks, while gold rose above $1,300 an ounce.
+NEW YORK, Feb 14 World stocks climbed for an eighth straight session on Friday on signs of a gradual improvement in euro zone growth and the euro rose to its highest level in almost three weeks, while gold climbed above $1,300 an ounce.

-Wall Street stocks posted gains for a second straight week, despite more weak data on the U.S. economy.
+On Wall Street, stock gains put the S&P 500 index on track for its first two-week winning streak of the year and the Nasdaq on track for a seventh session of gains, despite more weak data on the U.S. economy.
 Investors again appeared to blame the data on bad weather.
-The Nasdaq rose for a seventh session in a row, closing at its highest level since 2000.

 U.S. factory production fell 0.8 percent in January, the biggest drop in more than 4-1/2 years.
 The report from the Federal Reserve follows an unexpectedly weak U.S. retail sales report Thursday that stock investors also discounted because of the weather.